otakustay/react-diff-view/README.md

 - `Function generateAnchorID`: A function to generate a DOM `id` attribute for each change, this function receives a `change` object as the only argument and should return either a string or `undefined`, if `undefined` is returned no `id` attribute will be placed on DOM.
 The `id` attribute will be placed on the gutter `<td>` element, for normal changes in split mode, only the left side gutter will have the `id` attribute.
 - `{boolean} gutterAnchor`: Whether to create an `<a>` element in gutter so user can click gutter to scroll to corresponding line, `generateAnchorID` prop must be specified if this prop is `true`.
 - `{boolean} hideGutter`: Whether to hide gutter (line number) columns.
+- `{boolean} optimizeSelection`: Whether to optimize selection to a single column, when this prop is set to `true` in split mode, user can only select code from either old or new side, this can help copy and paste lines of code.
+This feature can cause some performance dropdown when the diff is extremely large, so it is turned off by default.

 A basic use case is to pass `hunks` and `viewType` prop to `Diff` component, the diff will be rendered: